rqlite/rqlite.io/content/en/docs/Guides/config/_index.md

 	<tr>
 		<td><code>-raft-addr</code></td>
 		<td>Raft communication bind address.
-		    <br><br>This is the interace rqlite will listen on for connections from other node, as part of managing Raft consensus.
+		    <br><br>This is the interface rqlite will listen on for connections from other node, as part of managing Raft consensus.
 0.0.0.0 is an acceptable address and will mean that `rqlite` will listen on all interfaces.
 </td>
 	</tr>
 	<tr>